- Home

 (i) Implementing organisations will be required to provide six-monthly narrative and financial reports to AusAID or the relevant Australian diplomatic mission on project implementation, identifying both positive and negative outcomes.

-(ii) A final report, including an acquittal of the grant is to be provided to to AusAID or the relevant Australian diplomatic mission on project completion.
+(ii) A final report, including an acquittal of the grant is to be provided to AusAID or the relevant Australian diplomatic mission on project completion.

 (iii) The format for the six month and completion reports is at Attachment 3